Best Mayan Ruins in El Salvador. Get to Know Them!

 Tazumal is the best-preserved pre-Columbian Mayan ruin in the country.
 It is the first archaeological park created in El Salvador and is among the oldest in the Central American region.

 Investigations into Tazumal’s history indicate that it was populated from the Classic period through to the Postclassic.
-Artifacts discovered at the site track back to the 8th century AD, which is among the earliest artifacts from Mesoamerica.
+Artifacts discovered at the site track back to the 8th century AD.
+Which are among the earliest artifacts from Mesoamerica.

 The ruins were excavated and restored by archaeologist Stanly Boggs; it was achieved during many excavations during the 1940s and 1950s.
 Boggs’s restorations have been criticized for the use of cement.
 However, his work generated interest in Tazumal and avoided what would otherwise have been the progressive destruction of the ruins.

-There have been many artifacts found at Tazumal; among the most important finds is the Virgin of Tazumal, discovered in 1892 by historian Santiago Barberena.
+Many artifacts were found at the Tazumal Pyramids in El Salvador; among the most important finds is the Virgin of Tazumal, discovered in 1892 by historian Santiago Barberena.

 The Tazumal area is about six square miles; it includes pyramids, tombs, workshops, and a museum.
-It is located approximately 55 kilometers from the capital city of San Salvador and about 18 kilometers from the town of Santa Ana.
+It is located approximately 55 kilometers from the capital city, San Salvador and about 18 kilometers from the town of Santa Ana.

 Joya de Ceren

-Joya de Ceren is a UNESCO World Heritage Site that features a farming community.
+Joya de Ceren is a UNESCO World Heritage Site feauturing a Maya farming community.
 This area was preserved for centuries beneath layers of volcanic ash from the Loma Caldera volcano’s eruption.

 The pre-Columbian Maya farming village is also referred to as the Pompeii of the Americas; it is compared to the famed Ancient Roman ruins destroyed by a volcanic eruption.